Fall 2011 Issue

 Barry students Brian Garner and Gabriela Toro received awards for their poster presentations at the national Annual Biomedical Research Conference for Minority Students, held last November in Charlotte, N.C.

-Garner, a biology major and Minority Access to Research Careers (MARC U*STAR) Scholar, conducted the research at Princeton University during the summer of 2010.
+Garner, a biology major and Maximizing Access to Research Careers (MARC) Scholar, conducted the research at Princeton University during the summer of 2010.
 He studied the relationships between ubiquitin conjugating enzymes and the ubiquitin ligase enzymes as they interact with Msh2 in Saccharomyces cerevisiae.

 Toro, a biology major and Minority Biomedical Research Support Research Initiative for Scientific Enhancement (MBRS RISE) student, presented her research poster which focused on morpholino-based screen to identify genes involved in vertebrate nervous system development.
 Toro and fellow RISE student Elizabeth Nguyen spent last summer at the University of Missouri and are continuing their research at Barry.